 The Mercury Theatre on the Air was an OTR dramatic series, often cited as the finest radio drama anthology of the 1930s.
+Plots varied with episodes, but were generally adaptations of literary works thought to be well suited for the radio medium.
 The year 1938 was particularly productive under the direction of Orson Welles.
 Of special note is the broadcast of The War of the Worlds on 30 October 1938.
+The Mercury Theatre on the Air is significant for choosing stories specifically based on their suitability for the radio medium, for innovative use of sound effects and music, and for the fact that Orson Welles adapted, produced, directed, and starred in many episodes.

 The Mercury Theatre on the Air, the finest radio drama anthology series of the 1930s, began with The Mercury Theatre production company founded August 1937 in New York by John Houseman and twenty-one-year-old Orson Welles.
 The first production, Shakespeare's "Julius Caesar," adapted by Welles, opened in November and immediately attracted controversy and attention with its setting in fascist Italy.